Skip to main content

 Each code is specific to an individual course of study and provides information such as the department the course belongs to, the level of the course (undergraduate, taught-postgraduate, research postgraduate, non-credit), etc.

 There is a different code for each different variant of a course.
-For example: the full-time MEng in Mechanical Engineering has a different code to the MEng in Mechanical Engineering programme which includes an industrial placement programme.
+For example: the full-time MEng in Mechanical Engineering has a different code to the MEng in Mechanical Engineering programme which includes an industrial placement course.
 Please check to make sure that you have found the correct course within the catalogue.

 Codes, Unit